English for Academic Purposes (EAP)

 Library staff can provide advice on using web search engines to locate information on your research and study topics.
 You might find the following link useful:

-- Evaluating Internet Health Information tutorial from the US National Library of Medicine
+- Evaluating Internet Health Information tutorial (US National Library of Medicine)

 In addition, the following more general links might also prove useful as well: